vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-developer-php-javascript-remote-flightradar24-vDUBD.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/flightradar24"
 companyWebsite: "https://flightradar24.com/"
-summary: "If you have 4 years experience of modern web development, Flightradar24 has a job opening for a full-stack developer – php"
+summary: "If you have 4 years experience of modern web development, Flightradar24 has a job opening for a fullstack developer"
 summaryBackup: "Excited about #javascript, #php, #css?
 Check out this job post!"
 featured: 20
 ---